libigl/libigl/README.md

 3. The function *igl_install* has been updated to install the appropriate *-config.cmake and *-targets.cmake for the given "module".
 4. *igl_install* is used across all igl targets, not just igl::core
+5. A new CMake module, *igl_glob_sources*, has been added to perform the globbing that was previously being done explicitly for each "module", and it includes *.hpp* files.

 ## State